josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 Recently, though, SPAs have come under heavy criticism.
 I won't link to the `#hotdrama` here, but suffice to say: some in the web community feel the benefits of SPAs (app-like transitions; arguably better user experience) were heavily oversold, as their drawbacks (accessibility and performance issues) were downplayed.

 While there's merit to that position, I'm not here to weigh in on the benefits and tradeoffs between SPAs and "multi-page" apps (we used to just call them websites).
-Because luckily, SvelteKit makes it very easy to ask: _porque no los dos_?
+Because luckily, SvelteKit makes it very easy to ask: _¿por qué no los dos?_

 <FloatedImage alt="The 'why not both?' meme, asking why don't we have both?" path="/images/post_images/porque.png" />